sunbird-cb/mentoring/documentation/2.6.1/native/MentorEd-Setup-README.md

     3. Install Redis:

-        1. Follow the instructions given in the [Official Redis Documentation](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-windows/) to install Redis using WSL.
+        1. Follow the instructions given in the official [Redis Documentation](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-windows/) to install Redis using WSL.

         2. Using the WSL terminal, open the Redis configuration file in a text editor, such as nano: